What Are SMS Chatbots?

 5. Make it personal

-Up until recently, only friends adn family had access to customers via text.
+Up until recently, only friends and family had access to customers via text.
 That means that text communication still carries an element of a close and personal relationship.
 Amplify that quality.
 Program the bot to use whatever personal information it has about the customer.
+Welcome messages, specific messages for specific single customer inquiries, and other personalized messages are good examples.

 6. Make communications fun